benmvp/benmvp-cli/docs/cli/test.md

 # `benmvp test` Documentation

-Runs a one-time pass of typing, linting, unit tests & code coverage for the library.
+Runs a one-time pass of typing, linting & unit tests for the library.

 > NOTE: `benmvp test` assumes your source files live within the `src/` folder of the current working directory where the script is being called.